 2 teaspoons cornstarch

 1. Preheat the oven to 350 degrees.
-Crust – In a stand mixer for large bowl, combine the flour sugar and vanilla.
+Crust – In a stand mixer for large bowl, combine flour sugar and vanilla.
 Mix until coarse crumbs.
-Add in the butter and mix for 1 minute.
+Add in butter and mix for 1 minute.
 Pour into a 9-inch Springform pan and bake for 15 minutes.
 Remove and let cool.

-3. Strawberry Sauce – In a small saucepan, add the strawberries, lemon slices, 1 cup water and sugar.
-Cook the sauce until simmering.
+3. Strawberry Sauce – In a small saucepan, add strawberries, lemon slices, 1 cup water and sugar.
+Cook sauce until simmering.
 In a small bowl, make a slurry of cornstarch and 1/4 cup water, whisk.
-Drizzle the slurry into the strawberries, while continuing to whisk.
+Drizzle slurry into strawberries, while continuing to whisk.
 Cook until thickened, about 1 minute.
 Pour sauce into a bowl and let chill.
 Slice the New York Cheesecake and serve with Strawberry Sauce.
 Enjoy!

 Shaved Fennel & Citrus Salad with Herby Buttermilk Dressing

 1 fennel bulb

 1/3 cup light mayonnaise